 After all, you can’t sell something that doesn’t belong to you. legally speaking at least.
 You have to make sure that you are dealing with a clear title.

 What Is a Clear Title?

 Also known as a “Clean Title” a “just title,” or a “free and clear title”.
 A clear title is a title that has no liens, boundary disputes, or any additional issues that could jeopardize ownership.

-Who Is responsible For a Title Search?
+Who Is Responsible For a Title Search?

 Mortgage lenders require a thorough title search through local property records to ensure the title is clear.
 So while you want to make sure the property you are buying has no issues for obvious reasons, it is also a necessity if you plan on borrowing money from a lender.

 How To Check If a Property Has a Clear Title?

 You can visit your local property records office or do an online search for the property’s title history.
-This will tell you what’s in the official records, but it won’t tell you what isn’t there – such as building permits and zoning rules, which can limit property rights and hinder the purchase.
+This will tell you what’s in the official records.
+But, it won’t tell you what isn’t there – such as building permits and zoning rules, which can limit property rights and hinder the purchase.

 We also have the expertise to clear up any probate matters that may arise in the title search.
-Such complications could arise with older properties where the heirs of a prior owner could have a proper claim or ownership might have been transferred to a trust or some other body that has a legal claim to the property.
+Such complications could arise with older properties.
+Where the heirs of a prior owner could have a proper claim or ownership might have been transferred to a trust.
+Or some other body that has a legal claim to the property.

-Together with paralegal Carolyn Meeker, who has been handling real estate closings for over 30 years, can guide you through the closing process with ease and clear up any issues that may arise with a title search.
+Together with paralegal Carolyn Meeker, who has been handling real estate closings for over 30 years.
+Our team can guide you through the closing process with ease and clear up any issues that may arise with a title search.

 What Happens If You Still End Up with a Dirty Title?

 Your lender will require you to purchase a lender’s title insurance, which protects the lender and covers up to the value of the mortgage if an issue arises.
 We also always recommend you purchase an owner’s title insurance to protect yourself, which covers you up to the home’s purchase price.

-Marketing Director & Probate Paralegal at RWC, LLC, Attorneys & Counselors at Law
+Marketing & Technology Director at RWC, LLC, Attorneys & Counselors at Law

 Ukraine born and Israel / Miami, FL raised.
 University of Miami graduate in the Marketing field.

-Mommy to a girl, boy, and a Siberian Husky.
+Mom to a girl, a boy, and a Siberian Husky.